phR0ze/examples-rs/README.md

 # examples-rs
-Rust examples on how random things are done
+Rust examples on how random things are done in Rust

 ## Create a new example
 The `.vscode` config simply sets up a hot key `Ctrl+Shift+r` to run the project